-To apply for admission to the EECS department, go to The Graduate School (TGS) website, follow the link to "Admission,” and then finally "Apply Online" Please note: The Graduate School’s “Apply Yourself” application website will open on September 2, 2014, for 2015 admissions.
+To apply for admission to the EECS department, go to The Graduate School (TGS) website, follow the link to "Admission,” and then finally "Apply Online" Please note: The Graduate School’s “Apply Yourself” application website opened in September, for 2017 admissions.

 TGS's online application form will ask you to select either the PhD or MS option for electrical engineering and computer science.
 If you want a PhD, with or without a master's degree, select the PhD option.
 The MS option is for terminal master's only, and does not constitute admission to further work toward a PhD.

 It will also ask you to enter either CS, EE, or CE for the Area of Specialization.
 Your specialization should be chosen based on the research areas that best fit your current interests.
-If you need guidance, please contact Chris Riesbeck.
+If you need guidance, please contact Seda Ogrenci-Memik.

 Choose your research area(s) among the research interest groups within the three academic divisions: electrical engineering, computer engineering, or computer science.